How do you respond to disappointment?

 Mary’s response is quite the opposite.
 Mary stays at home, until Jesus asks for her and she immediately goes to Him, falling at His feet.
 Again, “Lord, if you had been here, my brother would not have died” (John 11:32).

 Maybe you identify with Mary.
 You’re so overcome by disappointment that you can do nothing but grieve.
 You become emotionally paralysed to the point where moving forward is just not an option yet.
-You wait for Jesus to meet you where you are.
+You wait for Jesus to meet you where you’re at.
 For Him to call your name.
 Maybe, just maybe, you can move forward if you have His voice to follow.

 By the end of the story, we see that Jesus’ delay was not the denial of the miracle.
 In fact, He was creating even more reason for God’s name to be glorified.
 Jesus was creating space for a greater miracle than what Mary and Martha had expected.